How and when will I receive my aid?

 - If excess financial aid remains after your bill is paid, you will receive a refund from the Controller's Office the week prior to your first day of class.

-Why do I have a temporary credit on my account?
+Why do I have anticipated financial aid on my account?

-No federal aid can be paid earlier than 10 days before your first day of class, so those programs are paid as pending aid as long as the student or parent, in the case of a Parent PLUS loan, has taken all necessary actions.
-Scholarships checks that have not been sent to the University generally will neither be paid nor produce pending aid credits to the student’s account until the funds have arrived at MSU.
+No federal aid can be paid earlier than 10 days before your first day of class, so those programs are paid as anticipated financial aid as long as the student or parent, in the case of a Parent PLUS loan, has taken all necessary actions.
+Scholarships checks that have not been sent to the University generally will neither be paid nor produce anticipated financial aid credits to the student’s account until the funds have arrived at MSU.

 What happens when I receive additional aid from outside resources?